Written by Slawomir Gromadzki, MPH

 Some websites also spread the idea that vitamin C supplements (Ascorbic acid) are not really effective without addition of the natural citrus bioflavonoids but also this argument doesn’t appear to be based on true since as there are many studies that don’t seem to support this idea (see links below).
 It might be only reasonable to assume that vitamin C trying to neutralise free radicals in our body might be at risk of becoming a radical itself, as some suggest.
 Bioflavonoids, however, being antioxidants, may assist the efforts of vitamin C and reduce its oxidation rates.

-Unfortunately, apart from the L-ascorbic acid there is also D-ascorbic acid (or D-ascorbate) which is not found in nature and therefore must be synthesized.
-It is, therefore, less effective and bioavailable than the L form.
+Apart from the L-ascorbic acid there is also D-ascorbic acid (or D-ascorbate) which is not found in nature and therefore can be only synthetic.
+It is less effective and bioavailable than the L form.
 D-ascorbate is not only an inactive form of vitamin C but is also regarded as an irritant.

 According to the Vitamin C Foundation website, “Vitamin C comes in different shapes in three-dimensional space.
 The different shapes of the ascorbate fraction have the same atoms, but the atoms are arranged differently, much like the right hand is the same but different than the left hand.
 Linus Pauling explained that there are exactly four different shapes of the ascorbate ion, and they are L-ascorbate, D-ascorbate, LD-ascorbate and DL-ascorbate.
 And also thanks to Linus Pauling we know that only the L-ascorbate shape has vitamin C activity, i.e. only the L- shape can cure the vitamin C deficiency disease scurvy.”

 Another popular form of vitamin C is Ester-C which contains calcium ascorbate and small amounts of dehydroascorbic acid (oxidized ascorbic acid), calcium threonate and trace levels of lyxonate and xylonate.
 Manufacturers of Ester-C maintain that according to one study the threonate and other ingredients of Ester-C are capable of increasing its bioavailability.
 The study, however, doesn’t seem to be very convincing as it has not been published in a peer-reviewed journal.
-In addition, according to another study Ester-C didn’t show any superiority over supplements containing regular L-ascorbic acid.
+In addition, according to another study, Ester-C didn’t show any superiority over supplements containing regular L-ascorbic acid.
+Regular vitamin C (ascorbic acid) is acidic which in some people may cause stomach irritation.
+In this case Ester-C might be a better option as it is a less-acidic vitamin C as it contains calcium ascorbate instead of ascorbic acid.

 According to studies cited by “The Journal of Applied Nutrition,” there is also a notion that although high doses of Ascorbic acid can kill bad bacteria, yet at the same time it may also reduce the number of the beneficial ones.
 But, again, it shouldn’t be a problems as vitamin C seems to have this “blind” antibiotic effect only when taken in very high doses of 65 mg per kilogram of body weight.
 It means that in order to experience this negative effect we would have to take between 4,000 and 6,000 mg of Ascorbic Acid a day depending on our body weight.
 Apart from that, even if you decide to use mega doses of vitamin C for a season you can always take it with a good probiotic formulas such as UltraProbio or ColiProbio to counteract the possible antibiotic effect.